amberyuy/AutoPaperSummary/README.md

 * Files/Functions:
   * Summary.py: You can run this code to get the extracted-sentences and key-words.
   * textrank.py: The code of textrank.
+  * setup.py：the environment should be set
   * textrank.extract_sentences() is used to get summary of the file
   * textrank.extract_key_phrases() is used to get keywords of the file
 * Pre-req
   * install python3
   * install TensorFlow1.10,numpy,pandas,nltk
+  * install editdistance

 ### Abstractive Summarization